PhotoboothProject/Pico_as_HID_Button_and_rotary_encoder/README.md

 Start the script in terminal with "sh /PATH/TO/rotary.sh".
 Chromium browser should start and the rotary encoder should be avaiable.
 If you want to use another browser, change the command in the second line.

-Finally, if you want to start Chomium and the rotary.sh-script autmatically, change or create the photobooth.desktop file:
+Finally, if you want to start Chomium and the rotary.sh script autmatically, change or create the xga-autostart photobooth.desktop file:

 sudo nano /etc/xdg/autostart/photobooth.desktop